FireboltCasters/Data-Clumps-Dataset/README.md

 ## Usage
 This dataset can be used for a variety of research and practical applications including:

+## Data Acquisition
+Our dataset is generated using the data-clumps detection tool available at [FireboltCasters/data-clumps](https://github.com/FireboltCasters/data-clumps).
+This tool is based on the award-winning research paper titled `Live Code Smell Detection of Data Clumps in an Integrated Development Environment`.
+This paper was honored with the Best Student Paper Award and can be accessed [here](https://www.scitepress.org/Link.aspx?doi=10.5220/0011727500003464).
+By leveraging this cutting-edge technology, we've ensured the highest level of accuracy and reliability in our data-clumps detection process.

 ## Keywords
 Data-clumps, software metrics, static code analysis, data-clump prediction